wp-plugins/text-hover/readme.txt

 == Upgrade Notice ==

+= 3.2.1 =
+Recommended bugfix release: fixed bug when $x (where x is a number) would not display when used in replacement string; fix to properly escape shortcut keys prior to internal use; and updated plugin framework.

 = 3.2 =
 Recommended update.
-Highlights: fixed bug with settings not appearing in MS; updated plugin framework; noted compatiblity with WP 3.3+; dropped compatibility with versions of WP older than 3.1.
+Highlights: fixed bug with settings not appearing in MS; updated plugin framework; noted compatibility with WP 3.3+; dropped compatibility with versions of WP older than 3.1.

 = 3.1.1 =
 Bugfix release: fixed bug with cross-browser (mainly, IE) handling of non-wrapping textarea text; updated plugin framework; regenerated .pot file and put it into 'lang' subdirectory.